RustyRoboticsBV/TilesetBuilder/README.md

 # Tileset Builder
 A ZIP tileset texture importer & tile generator plugin for the Godot game engine (version 4.4).
 It can:
-- Create standard 47-tile "blob" tilesets from a ZIP file that contains separate tile images, so you won't have to do this manually.
+- Create standard 47-tile "blob" tileset textures from a ZIP file (containing tile images).
 - Generate missing tiles by flipping, rotating or merging other tiles.
-- Augment the tileset texture with an 88-tile slope tileset, which contains various connection tiles.
+- Augment the tileset texture with an 88-tile slope tileset.
-- Create tileset resources from imported ZIP archives with standard peering bits and physics shapes.
+- Generate tileset resources with painted terrain and physics shapes.

-The images in the ZIP files must conform to specific filenames in order to be recognized (see the image below).
-Each tile can be provided as either a fully-finished image, or as "parts" images that will be used to generate the tile at import time.
+Each image in the ZIP corresponds to one tile.
+In order to be recognized, their filenames must conform to specific values (see the images below).
+Each tile can be provided as either a fully-finished image, or as a part image that will be used to build the tile at import time.

 ## Install Guide
-1. Create a folder called `Addons/ZipTilesetImporter`.
+1. Create a folder called `Addons/TilesetBuilder`.
 2. Extract the contents of this repository to that folder.
-3. Enable the import plugin under `Project Settings` => `Plugins`.
+3. Enable the plugin under `Project Settings` => `Plugins`.

 ## How to Use
-After installing, create a ZIP file and fill it with image files, using the filenames in the image below.
+After installing, create a ZIP file and fill it with image files, using the filenames in the images below.

-Textures can be exported by clicking the "Export to file" button in the texture's inspector.
-You can also create a tileset from your imported texture by clicking the "Create tileset" button.
+The tile texture inspector contains two buttons:
+- Export to file: saves the generated texture to a PNG file, so you can inspect or share it.
+- Create tileset: creates a tileset resource from your texture, with default terrain and physics shapes already set up.

 ### Standard Tiles
 This image shows you which tile each filename maps to: